See-Night/BiliLive/docs/README.en.md

 ### Multiple container startup

 If you need to record multiple broadcast rooms, you are advised to start with a shell script.
-Before starting the script, you need to create a new `room_list.
-TXT` file in the directory where the script is located to store the recorded studio information.
+Before starting the script, you need to create a new `room_list.txt` file in the directory where the script is located to store the recorded studio information.
 The contents are as follows:

 ```
 <room_id> <name>